Tech500/Heating-System-Monitor/README.md

 ---

 For more information, visual demonstrations, and troubleshooting, please refer to the included `Heating System Monitor.mp4` video and `putty.log` file.

+Project was a collabitive effort by ChatGPT, Gemini, Copilot and William Lucid, Tech500.